Larson holds off Dillon, Suarez for NASCAR win at Fontana - NewsBreak

 Whitworth said his second date with his wife, Melissa, was at a NASCAR race while she reported on it.
 Stafford called himself a casual racing fan, but he was rooting for Elliott as a fellow No. 9 with Georgia connections.

 Neither Whitworth nor Pujols had any announcements about their playing futures.
-Stafford said he wants his 40-year-old blind-side protector to return, but he’ll respect whatever decision Whitworth makes because “he’s old.”
+Stafford said he wants his 40-year-old blind-side protector to return, but he'll respect whatever decision Whitworth makes because "he's an old man.”

 The West Coast swing continues at Las Vegas Motor Speedway on March 6.
 Larson won Vegas' spring race last year.